mindis/snowplow.github.com/_posts/2014-01-15-getting-started-with-stream-processing-on-amazon-kinesis.md

 $ cp src/main/resources/default.conf my.conf
 {% endhighlight %}

 And edit the `my.conf` file in our favorite text editor to add our AWS credentials.
-(The rest of the parameters should be fine.
-If you have configured the name of the stream for the producer config, you will need to configure it in the consumer config so that it reads from the same stream that the producer writes to.)
+The rest of the parameters should be fine, although if you have configured the name of the stream for the producer config, you will need to configure it in the consumer config so that it reads from the same stream that the producer writes to.

 Now run the consumer: